The college admissions strategy built around who your teen is -- and where they're headed.

 Tools that make it all click.

 High school goes fast.
-The teens who get the most out of it aren't just working hard -- they're building something, brick by brick, planning, experimenting, and adjusting as they go.
+The teens who get the most out of it aren't just working hard -- they're building something deliberately: a plan, a direction, and a college admissions strategy that reflects who they actually are.

-The skills that change how you show up -- in every room, every application, and every opportunity that matters.
+The skills that change how you show up -- in every college interview, every application, and every opportunity that matters.

 These are the patterns we see most often in capable, motivated high schoolers who haven't had a dedicated space for this work yet.